UBC-CIC/AI-Learning-Assistant/docs/deploymentGuide.md

     --profile <YOUR-PROFILE-NAME>
 ```

-#### CDK Deployment in Hybrid Cloud Environment
+#### Step 3a: CDK Deployment with an Existing VPC

-The following set of instructions are only if you want to deploy this application in a **hybrid cloud environment**.
+The following set of instructions are only if you want to deploy this application with an **existing VPC**.
 If you do not want to do this you can skip this section.

-In order to deploy in a hybrid cloud environment, you will need to have access to the **aws-controltower-VPC** and the name of your **AWSControlTowerStackSet**.
+In order to deploy, you will need to have access to the **aws-controltower-VPC** and the name of your **AWSControlTowerStackSet**.

 #### Step-by-Step Instructions

 1. **Modify the VPC Stack:**
    - Navigate to the `vpc-stack.ts` file located at `cdk/lib/vpc-stack.ts`.
-   - Replace **line 13** with your existing VPC ID:
+   - Replace **line 16** with your existing VPC ID:
      ```typescript
      const existingVpcId: string = 'your-vpc-id'; //CHANGE IF DEPLOYING WITH EXISTING VPC
      ```